Courses

 Basics of molecular quantum chemistry (Hartree-Fock and density functional theory); numerical implementation using computers, including basics of programming and scientific computing; applications to problems in chemistry.

-Professor Xiaosong Li / Winter 2025
+Professor Stefan Stoll / Winter 2026

 EE 487 + 587: Introduction to Photonics